 Ikue Asazaki (朝崎郁恵, Asazaki Ikue) (born 11 November 1935) is a Japanese folk singer from Kagoshima.
 She was born in Kedomi, Amami Islands.
-She grew up on the Amami Islands (in Setouchi, Kagoshima) which are famous for spawning popular singers of traditional Ryukyuan Music.
+She grew up on the Amami Islands (in Setouchi, Kagoshima) which are famous for spawning popular singers of shima-uta, Amami's traditional music genre.
 Her father influenced her early music strongly during her upbringing.
 Her musical style sometimes resembles the style of New Age.
 Her most famous albums are Utabautayun with traditional Amami songs and lyrics, and Minya, with Akira Takahashi accompanying her on the piano.

 Obokuri-Eemui, the opening track of the "Utabautayun" album, was used in episode 14 of the "Samurai Champloo" anime series.